agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce the `fs`, and `os` build-in modules.
-The **fs module** provides an API for interacting with the file system while the **os module** provides operating system-related utility methods and properties.
+In this branch we will introduce the `fs`, `path` and `os` build-in modules.

+The **fs module** provides an API for interacting with the file system.
 All file system operations have synchronous and asynchronous forms.

 Usage: